adriancorrendo/soiltestcorr/README.md

 # Data 2
 fit_example_2 = modALCC(data = data_2, RY = RY, STV = STV, target=90, confidence = 0.95)
-#> Warning: 9 STV points exceeded the CSTV for 100%.
+#> Warning: 9 STV points exceeded the CSTV for 100% of RY.
 #>   Risk of leverage.
 You may consider a sensitivity analysis by removing extreme points,
 #>   re-run the modALCC(), and check results.
 #> Warning: 22 STV points exceeded two-times (2x)
-#>   the CSTV for 90%.
+#>   the CSTV for 90% of RY.
 Risk of leverage.
 You may consider a sensitivity analysis by
 #>   removing extreme points, re-run the modALCC(), and check results.

 fit_example_2